brianhanifin/brianhanifin.com/_posts/2019-12-11-esphome-shelly1-dumb-light-switch-smart.md

 ### Goal #2: Fail-over

-We need a way to check to see if Home Assistant is connected, so we can toggle the light with the relay instead.
-Luckily ESPHome provides a condition for checking if Home Assistant is connected: `api.connected`.
+So, we need a way to check to see if Home Assistant is connected, so we can toggle the light with the relay instead.
+Luckily ESPHome provides a condition for checking if Home Assistant is connected: [*api.connected*][api-connected].

 ```yaml
 if: